savoirfairelinux/MONaaS-presentation/source/slides/monitoring.rst

-* Exécute des vérifications
+* Executes checks
-* Applique des règles
+* Applies rules
-* Alerte les utilisateurs
+* Alerts users
-* Stocke un historique des données
+* Saves a history of the data